Dhruv-Sachdev1313/IP-assignment2/README.md

-### This repo is for ip assignment 2
+# IP-Assignment2

+Problem Statement: Newspoint - A website for news updates.

-Name - Dhruv Sachdev
+By: Dhruv Sachdev D12 54
-Class - D12B
-Roll no.: 54